While Mario and Donkey Kong have both ascended to stardom since their debut game, their supporting cast hasn't been as

-Continuing from that last example, Phoenix Wright: Ace Attorney - Dual Destinies brings back some characters from Phoenix's original trilogy and Apollo's game, but plenty of characters are still no-shows: Maya has yet to return, Gumshoe is still nowhere to be seen, Ema is inexplicably absent despite her role in Apollo Justice (which chronologically takes place the year before Dual Destinies), and even Payne's gone in favor of his newly-introduced younger brother.
+Continuing from that last example, Phoenix Wright: Ace Attorney - Dual Destinies brings back some characters from the Phoenix Wright Trilogy and Apollo's game, but plenty of characters are still no-shows: Maya has yet to return, Gumshoe is still nowhere to be seen, Ema is inexplicably absent despite her role in Apollo Justice (which chronologically takes place the year before Dual Destinies), and even Payne's gone in favor of his newly-introduced younger brother.

 Phoenix does read a letter from Maya (which was delivered by Pearl) in Case 5.

 Mortal Kombat: All of the characters from Special Forces and Mythologies: Sub-Zero who haven't appeared in a Fighting Game before (Sareena had a playable appearance in a portable version of Deadly Alliance called Tournament Edition) didn't made the cut for Armageddon.